 I manage Highlights, but I also manage the business around my book Lean B2B.
-It takes a lot of time, and there’s a lot of moving parts when you consider the needs of both businesses.
+It takes a lot of time, and there’s a lot of moving parts (and management) when you consider the needs of both businesses.

 To help me, I introduced what I call routines – step-by-step written processes – for when I’m repeatedly tackling certain tasks.
 For example, when I’m evaluating the performance of my email opt-ins, my routine looks a bit like:

 - Get unique user counts for the Blog and the Homepage from Google Analytics